gravitational/teleport/examples/teleport-usage/README.md

 | `AWS_REGION`         | AWS Region where the dynamoDB table is deployed                     |
 | `START_DATE`         | The date for when to start the query.
 The format must be YYYY-MM-DD |

+Optionally, the environment variable `SHOW_USERS` can be set to `true` to display a list of users for each protocol.

 ## Running Docker Container

 With prompt: